Swadesh13/gestures-dataset-blog/index.md

 ### Week 1 (06 - 12 June, 2021)

 On Monday, my mentors conducted another session updating me with my week's work.
 The documentation of the annotations and the videos were provided to me.
-Also, I will review one of the documentations ([Link Here](https://frankier.github.io/skelshop/)) on a similar work done previously.
-Finally, the singularity containers for previous projects were also shared.
+Also, I will study one of the documentations ([Link Here](https://frankier.github.io/skelshop/)) along with the singularity containers on Fankie's SkelShop.
 My work for the week will be as follows (subject to changes):
 1. Rebuild the video dataset from YouTube based on Elizabeth Mahoney's instructions
-2. Read the GitHub documentation (Fankie's SkelShop)
+2. Read the GitHub documentation
 3. Understand the working of singularity containers and check out the provided containers

 Seems a busy week ahead, but it will be exciting !!!

+On Tuesday, I attended Mahnaz Parian-Scherb's PhD defence meeting to get to know about her work on gestures using various Image Processing techniques and Deep Learning.
+I learned a lot and look forward to a private meeting with my mentors to get a more detailed understanding of OpenPose and the methods she used.

+The dataset consisting of Elen DeGeneres shows' videos and gesture annotations are available through Google Drive.
+However, all the videos are not available in the public on any online platform.
+Out of the 30 videos in the dataset, 19 are present online (in Youtube, Dailymotion), 11 are not available out of which 3 are private links while 8 are not found.

+Also, I checked out the singularity containers and have some idea of how they work.

+On Saturday, I had a chat with Frankie, one of the mentors at Red Hen Lab about his previous work (SkelShop).
+Main points of the conversation are:
+1. He shared some recommendations, such as using Docker Files due to its larger community.
+Get them [here](https://frankie.robertson.name/research/effective-cluster-computing/)
+2. He used make files, specifically SnakeMake to automate the pipelines.
+Study them [here](http://www.hpc-carpentry.org/hpc-python/)
+3. OpenPose was used for obtaining landmark positions and he explained the pipeline and also about how OpenPose works in a nutshell.
+The GitHub [Repo](https://github.com/frankier/skelshop/) will be important to study.
+4. Changes in shots (instantaneous change of angle, for example) was an issue in his project.
+Shot segmentation maybe required.

+### Week 2 (13 - 19 June, 2021)

+I updated my mentor Dr. Uhrig about my work uptil Sunday.
+My further work will be as follows:
+1. Work on the dataset.
+Use OpenPose to get landmarks on the videos and utilise them to get certain basic predictions such as simple hand movement detection using LSTMs and/or CNNs.
+2. Study SnakeMake, Docker (also, Singularity) and SkelShop's code throughly.
+3. Write a mail to access Red Hen's Open Dataset (to get the actual high resolution videos).
+4. And most importantly, **Enjoy** my work :)